mtscott/mtscott.github.io/courses/fa26/math485/home.md

 <h4>Fall 2026</h4>
 <p><strong>Location:</strong> MSC ???</p>
-<p><strong>Lecture: </strong> TR 11:30 a - 12:45 p</p>
+<p><strong>Lecture: </strong> MW 11:30 a - 12:45 p</p>
 <p><strong>Professor:</strong> <a href = "https://mtscott.github.io/"> Mitchell Scott</a></p>
 <p><strong>Office Hours:</strong> MSC ???</p>

 <h3> Overview</h3>
-<p> When you think about sustainability, there are many different academic fields that come to mind, but math is probably not one.
-This is a shame because the connections between math and sustainability are abundant.
-In this first year seminar, we hope to bridge that gap!
-In this course, students will learn the complex dynamics of the environment in terms of ecological networks, economic games, linear programming optimization, and data visualization.
-This course is designed for first year students to get a taste of upper level mathematics that are not traditionally taught as math courses at Emory.
-The disparate topics will be connected by their focus on the environment as well as interdisciplinary studies.
-Hopefully, the connections become clear, and the definition of sustainability transcends just green spaces and recycling.</p>
+<p> Climate data is inherently high dimensional.
+Think of wind data; it could be represented as a 6$\th$ dimensional data structure - latitude, longitude, elevation, velocity in the $x-,y-,z-$ direction.
+In a first course in numerical analysis, matrix methods are taught, so one could find a way to convert this 6D problem into a matrix.
+However, this would destroy higher level structure of the data.
+This is why it might be beneficial to handle the problem as it appears.
+In this course, we will introduce the students to tensors, generalization to matrices with higher dimensions.
+We start with learning the language of tensors, how to manipulate them, and operations one can perform on them.
+Then we spend the rest of the course talking about tensor decompositions.
+The frist one is the Tucker family of decompositions, which is very good at compression and lacks interpretability.
+On the other hand, the last unit on CANDECOMP/PARAFAC (CP) decomposition is exceptional at interpretability.
+We will then apply these techniques to a climate data final project. </p>

 <hr>
-<p><strong>Disclaimer:</strong> This class is a fictious class created for the sole purpose of satisfying the  <a href = "https://sustainability.emory.edu/programs/the-piedmont-project/">Piedmont TATTO</a> curriculum for Fall 2024.
-It is modeled after Math 190: First-year Seminar, which is a real class.
+<p><strong>Disclaimer:</strong> This class is a fictious class created for the sole purpose of satisfying the  <a href = "https://sustainability.emory.edu/programs/the-piedmont-project/">Piedmont TATTO</a> curriculum for Summer 2025.
+It is modeled after Math 485: Topics in Mathematics, which is a real class.
 It uses that for date structure, start days, end days, holidays, etc. This will hopefully be taught at a later time, where the information above will be different, and this disclaimer will be removed.</p>
 </article>
 </section>